Editor

 Method: PATCH

-The PATCH editor/scenario/<id> endpoint applies incremental, versioned modifications to an existing scenario network.
+A PATCH request for the editor/scenario/<id> endpoint applies incremental, versioned modifications to an existing scenario network.

-Instead of submitting a modified GeoJSON, clients describe the intended changes explicitly as a list of patch operations.
+Instead of submitting a modified GeoJSON, clients have to describe the intended changes explicitly as a list of patch operations.

 Each PATCH request: